<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 Ask about donation matching.

 Want to give your chosen charities even more bang for your buck without going over budget?
-Some employers have programs that offer to match the donations of their employees.
+Some employers have programs that match employee donations.
 If you’re unsure about your workplace, it’s worth inquiring.
-Leveraging these programs to further support the causes you care about is a no-brainer.
+Leveraging these programs to direct more support toward the causes you care about is a no-brainer.

-Since the practice of year-end charitable giving continues to grow in popularity, we can expect this holiday tradition to last the test of time.
-After all, it is a great way to honor the sentiments behind this season’s typical celebrations.
-To maximize the impact of your generosity, discuss your donation plans with your financial advisor at the start of next year.
-They can help you make a plan in advance and work charitable giving into your strategy in the best way possible.
+Year-end charitable giving is a great way to honor the sentiments behind this season’s typical celebrations.
+To maximize the impact of your generosity, discuss your donation plans with your financial advisor today.
+They can help you plan and work charitable giving into your strategy in the best way possible.